Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Basic concentration inequalities

 Therefore, each $Y_i$ has zero mean and variance $\sigma^2 = \gamma d^2$.
 Define the martingale sequence $\{X_k, \mathcal{F}_k\}_{k=0}^{\infty}$ as in Example~\ref{example1}.
 By the CLT, $\frac{1}{\sqrt{n}} \, (X_n - X_0) = \frac{1}{\sqrt{n}} \, \sum_{k=1}^n Y_k$ converges weakly to $\mathcal{N}(0, \gamma d^2)$, so for every $\alpha \geq 0$

 From the bounds on the $Q$-function given in \eqref{eq: upper and lower bounds for the Q function}, it follows that the right-hand side of \eqref{CLT2 - i.i.d.
 RVs} scales exponentially like $e^{-\frac{\alpha^2}{2 \gamma d^2}}$.
-Hence, the exponent in this example is improved by a factor $\frac{1}{\gamma}$ compared to Azuma's inequality (which gives the same bound as in Example~\ref{example1} since $|X_k - X_{k-1}| \leq d$ for every $k \in \naturals$).
-This indicates that a refinement of Azuma's inequality is possible if additional information on the variance is available.
-Refinements of this sort were studied extensively in the probability literature, and they are the focus of Section~\ref{section: Refined Versions of Azuma's Inequality}. \end{example}
+Hence, the exponent in this example is improved by a factor of $\frac{1}{\gamma}$ in comparison to the Azuma--Hoeffding inequality (which gives the same bound as in Example~\ref{example1} since $|X_k - X_{k-1}| \leq d$ for every $k \in \naturals$).
+This indicates that a refinement of the Azuma--Hoeffding inequality is possible if additional information on the variance is available.
+Refinements of this sort were studied extensively in the probability literature, and they are the focus of Section~\ref{subsection: Martingales with a uniform bound on the differences}. \end{example}